chloeanz04/CDC-Diabetes-Health-Indicators-Analysis/README.md

 | | | Kappa | **0.66** |
 | **Binary (2 states)** | Logistic Regression | AUC | **0.8113** |
 | | | Accuracy | **72.56%** |

----
-*This project was completed by Group 11 in January 2025.*